 Transposition of the Great Arteries (also called transposition of the great vessels)

-Transposition of the great arteries/vessels is a congenital heart defect where the two major arteries (the “great arteries” that carry blood away from the heart) arise from the wrong ventricle.
-The aorta is attached to the right ventricle and the pulmonary artery attached to the left ventricle, the reverse of a normal heart.
-This creates two parallel circulation systems that do not interact.
+Transposition of the great arteries/vessels is a congenital heart defect where the two major arteries that carry blood away from the heart are switched where they come out of the heart.
+The aorta is attached to the right ventricle and the pulmonary artery is attached to the left ventricle, the reverse of a normal heart.
+This creates two circulation systems that do not interact to send oxygenated blood out to the body.
 The lungs do not oxygenate the blood; rather the blood from the body that lacks oxygen is sent through the heart and back to the body again instead of to the lungs.
 There is no known cause of transposition but early in fetal life the cells and tissues fail to migrate to their correct location to form the correct structures of the heart.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: